About the Inn

 We look forward to hosting you in our Select Registry inn, and to introducing you to all the features of Carlisle, both Historic and Modern.

 Hello!
-We are Tim and Carolyn Carlisle (Honestly!
-It’s our real last name!) from Winston-Salem in North Carolina, and as of June 1, 2015 we are the new owners and innkeepers of the Carlisle House Bed and Breakfast!
+Carolyn Carlisle (Honestly!
+It’s my real last name!) from Winston-Salem in North Carolina, and as of June 1, 2015 the new owner and innkeeper of the Carlisle House Bed and Breakfast!

-We both come from the corporate world where we had roles in customer service, and lately as business owners ourselves.
-We both have a passion for meeting new friends, making great food, and are looking forward to forging new friendships, to absorbing the history of the Cumberland Valley in all its varied aspects and to exploring this rich and interesting area.
+I come from the corporate world where I had roles in costumer service, and lately a business owner.
+I have a passion for meeting new friends, making great food, and am looking forward to all the knew people and experience I will have as an inkeeper, to absorbing the history of the Cumberland Valley in all its varied aspects and to exploring this rich and interesting area.